exein-io/pulsar/crates/ebpf-common/ProbeTutorial.md

 ```

 The `struct event_t` layout must match the event defined in Rust, plus a timestamp, the process id
 and the enum variant.
-For more details see the `BpfEvent` usage inside `Program`.
+For more details see the `EbpfEvent` usage inside `Program`.

 ## Testing probes